 When it comes to Las Vegas vacations, the term “ off-season” really doesn’t apply.
 The city’s hotels, casinos and entertainment venues are hectic all year, but you might find it easier to snag a great deal on your hotel and airfare during the sweltering summer months.

-One time you may not want to travel to Las Vegas, though, would be during the NCAA’s Final Four weekend tournament.
+One time you may not want to travel to Las Vegas, though, would be during the NCAA’s Final Four-weekend tournament.
 The madhouse that is Las Vegas instantly transforms into every traveler’s nightmare during this one weekend in April, so do yourself a favor and avoid the city at this time.

 Hotel and Airfare

-Everyone wants to book cheap flights to Las Vegas,so prepare to fight for that window seat during the busiest travel days, which are typically Friday and Sunday.
+Everyone wants to book cheap flights to Las Vegas, so prepare to fight for that window seat during the busiest travel days, which are typically Friday and Sunday.
 If you can, book an early flight on a Tuesday or Wednesday morning.
-Many smaller airlines offer package deals, two-for-one airline passes and a variety of incentives, so look into these lesser-known carriers before booking with the big boys.
+Many smaller airlines offer package deals, two-for-one airline passes, and a variety of incentives, so look into these lesser-known carriers before booking with the big boys.
 When it comes to hotels, steer clear of the glitzy, overpriced casinos and instead consider staying in a moderately priced chain hotel located off the fabled strip.
 You might have to catch a taxi or walk several blocks to get to a show or casino, but it’s worth the money you’ll save on a hotel room you only use to shower and rest.

 Inexpensive Entertainment Options

 Some of the most respected and seasoned entertainers have set up shop in Las Vegas, but before you set your heart on seeing any of them live, it’s important to note that you’ll pay a premium for the experience.
 If you’re looking for more affordable Las Vegas entertainment, look no further than the city streets.
-There are a number of live performers and strange characters walking the streets of Sin City, so if you’re strapped for cash, nothing beats an afternoon spent people-watching.
-When you’re ready to romance your new spouse, enjoy a gondola ride down the canals of the Venetian Hotel, ascend the Eiffel Tower at the Paris Las Vegas or take the proverbial plunge all over again by renewing your recent vows in front of an Elvis impersonator.
+There are several live performers and strange characters walking the streets of Sin City, so if you’re strapped for cash, nothing beats an afternoon spent people-watching.
+When you’re ready to romance your new spouse, enjoy a gondola ride down the canals of the Venetian Hotel, ascend the Eiffel Tower at the Paris Las Vegas, or take the proverbial plunge all over again by renewing your recent vows in front of an Elvis impersonator.

 Use Your Newlywed Status

-Beyond the decadence, lights and mile-long buffets, Las Vegas is truly a city for couples, so don’t be afraid to let the airline, concierge, taxi driver and everyone else you meet know that you’re on your honeymoon.
-You’ll be astonished at the discounts, freebies and incentives you’ll be offered simply because you had the foresight to make your newly married status known.
+Beyond the decadence, lights, and mile-long buffets, Las Vegas is truly a city for couples, so don’t be afraid to let the airline, concierge, taxi driver, and everyone else you meet know that you’re on your honeymoon.
+You’ll be astonished at the discounts, freebies, and incentives you’ll be offered simply because you had the foresight to make your newly married status known.

 Traveling around Las Vegas is an adventure as well, especially if you decide to visit during the oppressive Nevada summer.
 If you decide to walk, pack a sturdy pair of shoes or risk of watching your cheap rubber flip-flops melt on the hot asphalt.